HOLOGRAPHICpizza/GridToGo/README.md

 GridToGo was created for [Summer At The Edge 2012](http://wbi-icc.com/centers-services/discovery-lab) under the direction of Dr. Rob Williams and is released under the MIT license.

 External Dependencies:
 - Python >= 2.7 && < 3.0 (May work on previous versions of Python 2.X, untested) with SQLite support
 - Twisted >= 12.1.0 with GTK+ support
 - PyGObject >= 3.0.0 with introspection support
+- A database backend:
-	- SQLite (Tested only on SQLite3)
+* SQLite (Tested only on SQLite3)
+* MongoDB and PyMongo